How much is car insurance for a BMW 3 Series?

 This, as well as the vehicle’s respectable resale value, contributes to what U.S. News and World Report considers to be below-average ownership costs, even compared to other less luxurious vehicles.

-BMW 3 Series Sedan owners typically pay around $142 per month, or $1,700 annually, for car insurance.
+Insurance for BMW 3 Series Sedan typically costs around $142 per month, or $1,700 annually, for car insurance.
 This is quite reasonable compared to the average insurance rate for a BMW M3 Sedan, which is about $275 monthly, or $3,300 per year.

-Don’t forget, factors like where you live and how often you drive your vehicle can make a big difference in the rates you pay always compare at least a few providers before selecting a car insurance company.
+Don’t forget, factors like where you live and how often you drive your vehicle can make a big difference in the cost of car insurance for BMW 3 series you pay, so always compare at least a few providers before selecting a car insurance company.